communitiesuk/delta-common-infrastructure/manual_scripts/marklogic/marklogic-migration.md

 * Update the post-migration-update-security.xqy query with the correct list of users to delete.
 Run it from the MarkLogic query console, targeting the Security database.
 * Run the Roxy deployment jobs from https://github.com/communitiesuk/delta-marklogic-deploy for both Delta and CPM.
 * Delete the external security "datamart-eclaims-sec"
-* Check the external securities "datamart-cpm-sec" and "datamart-sec" are configured correctly
+* Check the external securities "datamart-cpm-sec" and "datamart-sec" were configured correctly
+* Validate the migration succeeded:
+  * Number of records
+  * Forest sizes
+  * TODO DT-253: some sort of script to check documents' contents?
+* Re-enable rebalancing for all three databases